 In this article you will learn how to present PowerPoint presentations side-by-side at the same time.
 So projecting two different presentations on a single monitor at the same time.

 This is useful in a number of difference scenarios.

-Present different translations of the same PowerPoint presentation in ‘Presentation Mode’ on a single screen for multiple audiences
+- When you want to present different translations of the same PowerPoint presentation in Presentation Mode on a single screen for multiple audiences

 Step #1: Open the Set Up Slide Show Dialog Box

-Step #2: Select 'Browsed by an individual (window)'
+Step #2: Select Browsed by an individual (window)